-Real-Time LBMPs for an Interface that is associated with one or more Non-Competitive Proxy Generator Buses or for a Non-Competitive Proxy Generator Bus shall be determined as provided in the three tables below.
+Real-Time LBMPs for an Interface that is associated with one or more Non-Competitive Proxy Generator Buses or for a Non-Competitive Proxy Generator Bus shall be determined as provided in the tables below.
 Non-Competitive Proxy Generator Buses are identified in Section 4.4.4 of the Services Tariff.

 17.1.6.3.1 Pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses

-The pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses are provided in the following table.
+The pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses are to be determined.